 You might want to begin your tour today by reading this introduction.

-Open the picture in one tab, and the article below in another, perhaps a reduced size tab; then simply click back and forth to follow the discussion and manipulate the picture in proper order (Clear as mud right?).
+Open the picture in one tab, and the article below in another, perhaps a reduced size, tab; then simply click back and forth to follow the discussion and the tour in proper order (Clear as mud right?).

 December 4th, and we are on another one lane road, but this time in Norway, or, as we are learning what the natives call their lands as we go, we are in Norge.
 If you’re like me you first assumed you were standing above one of the famous Norwegian fjords, but no, this is just a big fjord-shaped lake called Roldalsvatnet(Of course, if such a lake simply found a connection with the ocean, it would be a Fjord).

 The city up there at the head of the lake is call Reidal, but we can’t get there to check it out.
 One of the drawbacks of this touring system is that we can ONLY go where man (or the GoogleEarth mobile) HAS gone before.
 I’ve already ‘driven’ all the way down the one laned hwy 520 to where it meets E134.
 A simple right hand turn would take us through Hara, to Reidal, but no, we must turn left.